 Is it possible to skip the Lake Aniwhenua overnight stop?

-Our Strademark Lake Aniwhenua stop is North Island highlight for many passengers and we think the chance to experience true New Zealand Maori culture with a local family is an absolute must do (that's why it's part of the route!).
-However, if you would rather miss out, you are welcome to make your own way from Rotorua to Taupo and meet the Stray bus there (remember to book your Taupo pick up for the correct day in the Stray Mate App).
+Lake Aniwhenua is a Strademark Place and an award-winning cultural immersion experience.
+It is a highlight for many passengers and we think the chance to experience true New Zealand Maori culture with a local family is an absolute must do (that's why it's part of the route!).
+The experience costs $89 which includes your accommodation, activities, a traditional hangi feast (cooked under the ground!) and breakfast, but if you would rather miss it, you are welcome to make your own way from Rotorua to Taupo and meet the Stray bus there (remember to book your Taupo pick up for the correct day in the Stray Mate App).

 Is the ferry between islands included in the pass?

 The cost of the ferry ticket between the North and South Islands is not included.
 We use the Bluebridge Ferry - you can book the Bluebridge ferry in the Stray Mate App.
 The price of being a ferry passenger varies between $50-70 per person depending on the time of year.

 How do I book the Bluebridge Ferry if I have hopped off in Wellington or Picton?

 If you are spending longer in Wellington/Picton without your driver, then you can book the ferry through the Stray Mate app.